MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 You can set a deadline for any of the following applications:

 - An individual application, such as just Word.
-- A grouping of applications, such as Word, Excel, and PowerPoint.
+- A group of applications, such as Word, Excel, and PowerPoint.
-- All Office applications that are updated by MAU.
-This includes Excel, OneNote, Outlook, PowerPoint, and Word, but does not include Teams or OneDrive.
 - All Microsoft applications that are updated by MAU.
-For example, Skype for Business, Remote Desktop, and Microsoft Defender ATP (Advanced Threat Protection).
+For example, Skype for Business, Remote Desktop, and Microsoft Defender Advanced Threat Protection (ATP).

 The default is for the deadline to apply to all applications that receive updates from MAU.